 What is Medicare Part B and what does it cover?

 Medicare Part B is a portion of Original Medicare, which is the federal health insurance program for individuals who are 65 and older or who have a qualified disability.

-Part B is known as the medical insurance portion of Medicare, meaning that it provides coverage for preventive and medically necessary services.
-This is in contrast to Medicare Part A, which solely provides coverage relating to hospital expenses.
+Part B is known as the medical insurance portion of Medicare, meaning it provides coverage for preventive and other medical services.
+Medicare Part A provides coverage relating to hospital expenses.